What is Faire Wholesale? How It Works, Fees & Whether It's Worth It (2026)

 If you are a handmade craft seller looking to expand into wholesale, you may have heard about Faire.

-If not, and you are keen to learn about this new online wholesale channel, keep reading - in this article, we will discuss how Faire works in detail.
+If not, and you are keen to learn about this online wholesale channel, keep reading — in this article we will cover how Faire works, what it costs, and what you need to know before signing up.

 Try Craftybase - the inventory and manufacturing solution for Faire wholesale sellers.
 Track raw materials and product stock levels (in real time!), COGS, shop floor assignment and much more.